infumap/infumap/docs/deployment/raspberry-pi-public-internet.md

 ### Expose Infumap on VPS

-First enable IP forwarding on the VPS so it can route packets between interfaces.
-Edit `/etc/sysctl.conf` and uncomment this line:

-    net.ipv4.ip_forward=1

-Then apply the change:

-    sudo sysctl -p
+The common guide already enables IPv4 forwarding on the VPS.
 Now add NAT rules under UFW control so public `80/443` traffic is forwarded to the Raspberry Pi over WireGuard:

     sudoedit /etc/ufw/before.rules